-We are all affected by poor physical and mental health at times during our lives and it is important the appropriate support is available in a timely manner.
+We can all be affected by poor physical and mental health at times during our lives and it is important the appropriate support is available in a timely manner.

 Health and wellbeing is everyone's responsibility and we encourage an open and honest culture whereby anyone can discuss any issues they may have.